 GH: To me it has always been clear that a dinner party is about what is said, not what is eaten.
 There would always be wine and salad and bread and stew: chocolate and fruit and nuts and sparkling cold duck.
 But those were just the props — the conduits for funny and real and meaningful conversation; the set pieces of a lively, engaged, lingering old-school dinner party.
 The one that I have been chasing ever since…

-WCU: I believe the best dinner parties are the ones you think about in the wee hours afterward.
-When guests have departed, before candles have been snuffed and you tumble into slumber, there are precious moments of remembering everything from mishaps such as trying to cut into underdone chicken breasts rolled in pistachio nuts to our friend Alec’s kitchen clumsiness Taiwan Green-Marble Pesto or the philosophical exchange of ideas during a group study of Joseph Campbell’s Power of Myth interviews with Bill Moyer.
-For me, thisis the way a good party night should end–in a quiet, candle lit room reflecting on the communion of spirits present around the table hours earlier.
+The art of good conversation and story telling is central to a successful party of any kind.
+I also believe the best dinner parties are the ones you think about afterward.
+When guests have departed, before candles are snuffed for the night and you head to bed, there are a few moments spent remembering everything from mishaps [such as our friend Alec’s kitchen clumsiness Taiwan Green-Marble Pesto] or ideas exchanged during a group study of Joseph Campbell’s Power of Myth interviews.
+Optimally, thisis the way a good party night should end–in a quiet, candle lit room reflecting on the spirit of friends present around the table hours earlier.

-Conversely, if you are a guest, “debriefing” is the perfect transition while you head home.
-Once, in a taxi in Paris, my husband and I laughed long and hard about an enforced departure where we were offered orange juice on a silver tray followed immediately by our coats.
+For guests, “debriefing” is the perfect transition while returning home.
+Once, my husband and I laughed out loud during a taxi ride in Paris about the enforced departure from our host’s home.
+We were offered orange juice on a silver tray followed immediately by our coats.
 Buh-bye now.

 GH: …But there were always, also, a couple of guests who knew exactly what to do.
 Who never arrived too early but allowed you a 10-minute breather just past the hour they were expected.
 Who never just plopped their paper cone of bodega flowers on the kitchen prep table in the middle of your work but instinctively scanned the cabinets for a vase and arranged the gerbera daisies then and there.
 They found the trash and put the wrapping in it, leaving your counters clean and your nascent friendship secured for eternity.
 When less-experienced guests arrived, those perfect friends guided them quickly to the bedroom to stash their coats and bags so they wouldn’t sling them willy-nilly over the backs of the chairs at the dinner table I had spent a week setting.

-WCU: There is cultural variety in correct “arrival times” at dinner parties.
-Americans are almost always exactly on time, unless they follow Hamilton’s ten-minute rule.
-Europeans generally adhere to a 20-30 minute-late rule.
+There is cultural variety in correct “arrival times” to dinner parties.
+Americans are almost always on time, unless they follow Hamilton’s ten-minute rule.
+Europeans generally adhere to a 20-30 minute-late ritual.
 They also thoughtfully send flowers in advance so there isn’t the scurry to trim stems, arrange, and find a vase while other dinner prep is going on.
 I love this idea.
 But if you haven’t pre-planned, then be the guest who knows how to put flowers in a container without leaving a mess.

 GH:I’ve always been against the insistent, well-meaning cleanup brigade that convenes in the kitchen before anybody has even digested.
 Those people who are pushing back their chairs and clearing the dessert plates from the table just as you are squeezing the oily tangerine peels into the flames to watch the blue shower of sparks, who are emptying all the ashtrays just as you are dipping your finger in the wine and then running it around the rim of your wineglasses to make tones like those from a monastery in Tibet.
 When I invite you over, I mean it.
 I mean: Sit down.
 I will take care of you.
 I will buy the food and get the drinks and set the table and do the cooking, and I will clean up after.
 And when I come to your house, you will do the same.
 I will get to have the honor of being a guest.
 To perfectly show up, 10 minutes after the appointed time, with a bottle in hand for you, to bring my outgoing, conversational self, my good mood, my appetite, and to then enjoy all that is offered to me, and to then get my coat at the very end and leave without having lifted a finger.
 It is just the greatest thing of all time…

-WCU: This is my pièce de résistance, the centerpiece of all parties.
-I truly believe that invited guests should be the King and Queen of Everything.
-They should not clear plates or stack dishes or put away leftover food or wipe kitchen counters.
+This is my pièce de résistance, the centerpiece of all parties.
+Invited guests should be the King and Queen of Everything.
+They should not clear plates or stack dishes or put away leftover food or wipe down kitchen counters.
 They have been invited to be taken care of, to feel special.
 A guest need only bring an appetite, a good sense of humor, and their best “conversational self”.

 informal dinner for 4